Social Cohesion and Resilience Through Educational Interventions (2014- 2016)

 (c) increased resilience and social cohesion in madaris by building the capacity to deliver child friendly education and improved school safety and preparedness.

 With the support of Provincial Education Department and Madrassa Boards , a total of 30 Religious Institutions (Registered Madaris)@ 10 per district and 30 state run schools @10 per district (with 40 :60 Gender Ratio) participated in the project activities in the mentioned districts of Khyber Pakhtunkhwa.

 While religious leaders from Peshawar , Kohat , Swat and other parts of KP also took part in consultation workshops for Social Cohesion and Sustainable peace building in Pakistan.

 Young Democrats Academy (YDA)

-This project is being implemented by Peace Education and Development Foundation (PEAD) and has established a Young Democrats Academy (YDA) comprised of national and provincial parliamentarians under the age of forty.
-The initiative has in its initial phase provided the skills and political incentives for the new generation of politicians to pioneer enhanced standards of democratic governance at the constituency-level.
+This project was implemented by Peace Education and Development Foundation (PEAD) and had establish a Young Democrats Academy (YDA) comprised of national and provincial parliamentarians under the age of forty.
+The initiative in its initial phase provided the skills and political incentives for the new generation of politicians to pioneer enhanced standards of democratic governance at the constituency-level.
 This approach is now being complemented by the establishment of two-way communications platforms to facilitate regular dialogue between voters and their elected representatives, enhance accountability, and stimulate active citizen participation in the political process, especially among youth, women and religious minorities.

 Rights of Expression, Assembly Association and Thought (REAT) Network

-Peace, Education and Development (PEAD) Foundation is the national media partner for REAT Network and has engagements in all forms of media to highlight the issue and persecution of minorities in the country.
+Peace, Education and Development (PEAD) Foundation was the national media partner for REAT Network and has engaged in all forms of media to highlight the issue and persecution of minorities in the country.

 Political Empowerment of Minority Women